 Here are available hotels close to this waterpark:

 9. Auschwitz concentration camp

-Horrifying Nazi death camp located in Oswiecim town, between Cracow (70 km) and Katowice city (40 km).
+One of the most popular places to visit near Krakow Poland.
+Horrifying Nazi death camp located in Oswiecim town, between KraKow (70 km) and Katowice city (40 km).

 In my opinion, it’s one of the most important museums in Europe.
 We all need to remember that human cruelty has no limits and war is the worst thing in this world.
 We definitely don’t want history to repeat itself.